Workbench Plans

 Workbench height

 Although you should pay close attention to all the physical dimensions of your workbench, the height of your work surface is perhaps the most important.
 It can have a critical impact on your ability to work comfortably and productively, so you should tailor your workbench’s height to support your primary activities.
 For general woodworking with hand tools, many craftspeople prefer a bench height where their knuckles just touch the surface when standing relaxed with arms at their sides (typically 33 to 36 inches for individuals of average height).
-For detail woodworking or primarily power tool use, a higher bench (typically 38 to 42 inches for individuals of average height) might be more appropriate.
+For fine woodworking or primarily power-tool use, a higher bench (typically 38 to 42 inches for individuals of average height) might be more appropriate.
 Remember that it is fairly easy to add risers or otherwise adapt a bench that is slightly too low.
 It can be quite difficult, however, to adapt a bench that is too high.

 Work surface material